OpusNano/configuration.nix/README.md

 # NixOS Configuration

 Welcome to the NixOS Configuration repository!
-This repository contains a configuration file for setting up and managing your NixOS system.
+This repository contains my personal configuration file for setting up and managing my NixOS system.

 ## Features